andrea-dm/Coursera_Capstone/REPORT.md

 - 'Parking'.

 The aforementioned data will be then merged into two `pandas` DataFrame, the first one listing geographical\demographic info about each neighborhood and the second one grouping all the retrieved venues from Foursquare.
-At this point, we are completely aware of the intentions of our client, and the data needed to try a first attempt to takle the problem have been gathered and loaded into the working dataframes.
+At this point, we are completely aware of the intentions of our client, and the data needed to try a first attempt to tackle the problem have been gathered and loaded into the working dataframes.

 ## § Methodology

-The boroughs of Rome that have preliminarly selected were the ones whose Per-Capita Income (PCI) was above a fixed threshold, which has been set to 27,500€ per year.
-The rationale behind such a value is based on the following computation: supposing that a customer is willing to pay around 100.00€ for a meal in a high level restarant, and assuming that such an amount is less than the 5% of his salary, then the target should earn more than 2,000€ per month, 13 months per year, yielding an annual income of 26,000€ on average.
+The boroughs of Rome that have preliminarily selected were the ones whose Per-Capita Income (PCI) was above a fixed threshold, which has been set to 27,500€ per year.
+The rationale behind such a value is based on the following computation: supposing that a customer is willing to pay around 100.00€ for a meal in a high level restaurant, and assuming that such an amount is less than the 5% of his salary, then the target should earn more than 2,000€ per month, 13 months per year, yielding an annual income of 26,000€ on average.
 An extra of 1,500€ has been added to enlarge the confidence interval.
 Once the boroughs excluded by the previous filter have been dropped from the dataframe, the "Zone" within the selected "Municipi" have been taken under consideration.
 In particular, the list of neighborhoods has been shortened to just those "Zone" that are located within the GRA Junction, the reason being the better connection.
 Finally, an analysis of population density by neighborhood has yielded the list of candidate neighborhoods.
 The threshold value chosen to filter the neighborhoods out has been set to 1,000 inhabitants per km2.
 The scope was to target as many people as possible.
 A this stage, a clustering algorithm has been considered in order to get rid of uncorrelated neighborhoods.
 Such a relation was based on both the number and the category of the venues located in each "Zona".
 Since the goal was to clean data out of noise, the DBSCAN algorithm with parameters `eps=1`, `min_samples=5`, `metric='cityblock'` has been applied to the one-hot encoded dataframe of all such venues, that have been previously retrieved via the Foursquare API.
 The choice of the DBSCAN algorithm relies on its ability to detect efficiently outliers.